The Outfits You Should Wear if You Want to Fly in First Class

-The holiday season is almost here, and you will be flying back home for Christmas or just somewhere special in no time.
-Anyway, I bet you are already thinking what to wear to the airport.
+New year, new adventures, right?
+I bet you are already thinking about what to wear to the airport.
 Don’t worry I have you covered on this.
-Here are my tips on how to dress like a fashion blogger to the airport and look like the one who sits in the first class.
+Here are some chic airport outfits and my tips on how to dress like a fashion blogger to the airport in 2020 and look like the one who sits in the first class.

 WHAT TO WEAR AND WHAT NOT TO WEAR TO THE AIRPORT